Skip to main content

 Topic Areas

 The BMB PhD program faculty conduct research to gain new insights into the cellular and molecular mechanisms underlying normal and abnormal cellular processes, and their relevance as targets for improving health and treating disease.
-Our training program places particular emphasis on mechanistic approaches to research problems.
+Our training program places particular emphasis on mechanistic approaches to research problems, and cancer biology has had a prominent place in our research interest for over 50 years.

 Common topic areas within our faculty's diverse research interests include: